emqx/emqx-docs/en_US/getting-started/getting-started.md

 EMQ as a company offers a fully managed MQTT cloud service [EMQX Cloud](https://www.emqx.com/en/try?product=cloud) which runs EMQX Enterprise edition.
-You can customize the deployment to suit your business development plans the best and get started quickly.
+You can customize the deployment to perfectly suit your business development plans and get started quickly.

 :::: tabs type:card

 ::: tab EMQX Cloud
-Connecting your IoT devices to everything with reliable, real-time IoT data transport, processing, and integration.
-Accelerating your IoT application development without the burden of self-managing the infrastructure.
+Connect your IoT devices to everything with reliable, real-time IoT data transport, processing, and integration.
+Accelerate your IoT application development without the burden of self-managing the infrastructure.

 - Fully managed MQTT 5.0 service
 - Powerful SQL-based rule engine